We are looking for two Sustainability Program Coordinators in Toronto & Vancouver (Canada Summer Jobs).

 We’re looking for applicants who live near Toronto’s ravines, are unfamiliar with their history and significance, and may need help accessing them.

-Priority will be given to historically marginalized communities, but all are welcome to apply.
+Priority will be given to equity-deserving communities, but all are welcome to apply.

 No, you don’t need to have any prior experience in organizing events or within ravines to apply.